Centipeda cunninghamii: Ecology

 Distribution and occurrence: Usually grows in damp areas subject to flooding, on a range of soil types.
 All subdivisions except NC; all mainland States, New Zealand.
 New South Wales subdivisions: CC, SC, NT, CT, ST, NWS, CWS, SWS, NWP, SWP, NFWP, SFWP Other Australian states: Qld Vic.
 Tas.
 W.A.
 S.A.
 N.T.
 Centipeda cunninghamii has also been encountered in Europe, most likely as a result of inadvertent introduction.

 Habitat: Coastal to montane (up to 600 m a.s.l.).
-Especially common in muddy/sility ground left by receding waters along lake, pond, stream and river margins.
+Especially common in muddy or silty ground left by receding waters along lake, pond, stream and river margins.
 Also in muddy hollows within rough pasture, paddocks, tussock grassland, in damp depressions within dune swales and sometimes in similar sites within urban areas.

 Propagation Technique: Easily grown from fresh seed and cuttings.
 Inclined to become invasive.

 Traditional uses

 Centipeda cunninghamii has a long history of traditional use by Australian Aboriginals for wounds, infections and inflammation.
 Traditional methods of use most commonly involve binding leaves of the plant directly to the forehead or other parts of the body, so that body heat may release the plants oils which are then absorbed into the skin.
 It may also be taken orally, sometimes mixing it with emu fat or boiling/soaking it in water to create a tea.
 In cases of oral ingestion, traditional medicinal authorities have cautioned to carefully regulate the dosage as the plant may be toxic if taken in large amounts.